-- A. The skating clothing worn in actual competition may not bear any form of advertising.
-However, warm-up suits may bear the name of a sponsor when a skater is on the ice.
-The sponsor's name must not exceed 4.65 square inches (30 square centimeters). - 6032 Clothing must not give the effect of excessive nudity inappropriate for the discipline. - 6033 For domestic competitions and tests, there are no restrictions on attire related to gender.
-If a skater is participating in an ISU sanctioned event, they must follow ISU rules for their respective discipline. - 6034 For domestic competitions and tests, costume requirements are inclusive of necessary medical/adaptive equipment aids.
+- A. The skating clothing worn in actual competition may bear the manufacturer log with a maximum of 30 square centimeters. - B. Warm-up suits may bear the name of the manufacturer and up to six logos provided they are dignified, with a maximum of 30 square centimeters each, and do not refer to tobacco, alcohol, sports betting or other categories prohibited by U.S. Figure Skating or exclusively held by its official sponsors.
+Warm-up suits with logos that are in conflict with U.S. Figure Skating sponsors or partners may not be worn during televised events. - 6032 Clothing must not give the effect of excessive nudity inappropriate for the discipline. - 6033 For domestic competitions and tests, there are no restrictions on attire related to gender.
+If a skater is participating in an ISU sanctioned event, they must follow ISU rules for their respective discipline. - For domestic competitions and tests, costume requirements are inclusive of necessary medical/adaptive equipment aids.
 There are no restrictions on choosing to wear required equipment aids, however they should not be theatrically enhanced or be used as a prop.
-If a team is participating in an ISU sanctioned event, they must follow the ISU rules for their respective discipline. - 6035 Accessories and props are not permitted. - 6036 Any ornamentation attached to the clothing must be firmly fastened so as not to fall off while skating under normal competitive conditions. - 6037 Skate blades: Figure skating blades used during competitions and tests (or hockey skate blades used during skating skills tests or skating skills events at competitions) must be sharpened to produce a flat to concave cross section without change to the width of the blade as measured between the two edges.
+If a team is participating in an ISU sanctioned event, they must follow the ISU rules for their respective discipline. - 6035 Accessories and props are not permitted. - Any ornamentation attached to the clothing must be firmly fastened so as not to fall off while skating under normal competitive conditions. - 6037 Skate blades: Figure skating blades used during competitions and tests (or hockey skate blades used during skating skills tests or skating skills events at competitions) must be sharpened to produce a flat to concave cross section without change to the width of the blade as measured between the two edges.
 However, a slight tapering or narrowing of the cross section of the blade is permitted.